 Microplastics were present in all of 188 mussel samples in the River Ouse, a new study by Megan Fitzpatrick, a final year Geography BA(Hons) student here at the University of Brighton.

 Megan, who is in her final year, undertook the field research for her dissertation project.
+And along with Dr Corina Ciocan gave her expert view of the microplastic polution problem in a BBC South East news item.

 She described the results of her work as “very shocking” and warned about the dangers facing humans who eat Sussex shellfish.